-Tired of stinking mice in your car ventilation system?
+Are you tired of stinking mice in your car ventilation system?
 Try these steps.

 During the winter, mice love to get into cars and build nests in the ventilation system, usually in the blower fan.
 To fix this, you can either take the car to the shop and pay them a couple hundred dollars to have them remove it, and then pay this again when the mice come back, or you can do it yourself at home, and while you are at it, make sure the mice never come back.

 Here is a guide for the second option.
 I did this on a 2002 Toyota Sienna and a 2004 Toyota Camry.
-The pictures above are from the Camry, but whatever your make or model, the steps will be similar.
+The pictures below are from the Camry, but whatever your make or model, the steps will be similar.

 Step 1: Remove the Air Intake Cover

 Open the hood to your car, and carefully remove the plastic air intake cover.
-It is below the windshield and is usually attached with some sort of plastic clips or screws.
+It is below the windshield and is usually attached with some plastic clips or screws.
 I used the screwdriver and needle nosed pliers at this stage.
 On the Camry, I had to remove the windshield wipers, but this was not necessary on the Sienna.

 Step 2: Clean Out Blower Fan Housing

 Once the plastic cover is removed, you can see how the mice are getting into the blower fan.
 There is a water drain hose that goes down the side of your vehicle.
 They climb up that, and then down into the ventilation system through the air intake opening.
 If there is a nest inside, clean it out with your hand or with a vacuum if you have one available.

 NOTE: Make sure you wear gloves and a face mask, as there may be mouse droppings inside, which can carry various diseases and viruses.